Tag: Trinity

 A that I have had many times, and you may, too, is why are there so many denominations?
 Aren’t we all one?
 Don’t we all believe the same thing?

-There are some things that are common among denominations: God “the ”, Jesus Christ (God “the Son”), the Holy , the Trinity (Father, Son, Holy Spirit) that is One God, the fallen state of man, Jesus came to pay the penalty, Jesus came to reconcile man to God, Jesus died (penalty paid), Jesus resurrected (eternal ), by Christ we are adopted into the eternal family of God through repentance, Christ will come again, Heaven and Hell (though understandings differ).
+There are some things that are common among Christian denominations: God “the Father”, Jesus Christ (God “the ”), the Spirit, the (Father, Son, Holy Spirit) that is One God, the fallen state of man, Jesus came to pay the penalty, Jesus came to reconcile man to God, Jesus died (penalty paid), Jesus resurrected ( life), by Christ we are adopted into the eternal of God through repentance, Christ will come again, Heaven and Hell (though understandings differ).
 Not exhaustive basics, but you will find that Christians agree to these.
-If you want the full list, the Apostle’s Creed and Creed summarize this well.
+If you want the full list, the Apostle’s Creed and Nicene Creed summarize this well.

 So, again, why all the denominations?

 Well, because we’re human.
-Some would say pride divided the church. would say fear divided the church.
+Some would say pride divided the .
+Others would say divided the church.
 Others would say nationalism divided the church.
 This is not an exhaustive list…not by far.
 The letter to Pergamum actually helps provide light.

 Pergamum was a city of many gods.
 The two prominent temples were one to Zeus (with supposedly 24-hour a day sacrifices) and one to Caesar (the emperor).
 Within the context of Revelation, it would not be surprising that Caesar is the primary focus, however, the regular sacrificing to Zeus is definitely important in this letter to Pergamum.